snowyscorpio/User-Data-Processing/README.md

 # User Data Processing

-This repository contains a solution to a task that processes user data from a JSON file and writes specific information to text files:
+This repository contains a solution to a task that asks to process user's data from a JSON file and to write a specific information to text files:

 ## Task: Process User Data from JSON
 Write a program that performs the following tasks: